Encrylize/flask-blogger/README.md

 # INTRODUCTION

-Flask-Blogger is a web blogging software written with Flask and it's extensions.
+Flask-Blogger is a web blogging software written with Flask and its extensions.
 It is still very WIP and barebones.

 ## FEATURES